LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 message queues are used for exchanging thread notifications and for storing concurrent goal solutions and replies to the *multi-threading calls* made within the object.
-The message queue for the pseudo-object ``user`` is automatically created at Logtalk startup (provided that multi-threading programming is supported and enabled for the chosen Prolog compiler).
+The message queue for the pseudo-object :ref:`user <apis:user/0>` is automatically created at Logtalk startup (provided that multi-threading programming is supported and enabled for the chosen backend Prolog compiler).

 .. _threads_predicates: